Office of Overdose Prevention & Education (OPE)

 About Us

-The Maryland Department of Health Behavioral Health Administration Office of Harm Reduction (OHR) (formerly Center for Harm Reduction Services or CHRS) was established in 2019 to centralize harm reduction activities across the Department.
-OHR is housed with the Prevention and Promotion Division in the Behavioral Health Administration.
-OHR oversees the Overdose Response Program, Syringe Services Program, naloxone distribution, harm reduction grants, and various workforce development, training, and technical assistance activities.
+The Maryland Department of Health Behavioral Health Administration Office of Overdose Prevention & Education (formerly Office of Harm Reduction or OHR) was established in 2019 to centralize community-based overdose prevention and infectious disease prevention activities across the Department.
+OPE is housed within the Prevention and Promotion Division in the Behavioral Health Administration.
+OPE oversees the Overdose Response Program (ORP), Opioid–Associated Disease Prevention and Outreach Program (OADPOP) (formerly SSP), naloxone distribution, ACCESS community-based overdose prevention grants, and various workforce development, training, and technical assistance activities.

-OHR's strategic goal is to reduce substance-related morbidity and mortality by optimizing services for people who use drugs.
-The Office of Harm Reduction envisions a Maryland where:
+OPE's strategic goal is to reduce substance-related morbidity and mortality by optimizing services for people who use drugs.
+The Office Overdose Prevention & Education envisions a Maryland where:

 • People who use drugs have access to compassionate, quality care that is free from stigma;